wc-toolkit/changelog/README.md

   // Treat default value changes as features instead of breaking changes
   defaultValuesAsNonBreaking: true,

-  // Include deprecation messages in the output
+  // Include deprecation messages in the output message
   includeDeprecationMessages: true,

   // Specify what property your types can be found in
-  typeSrc: 'paredType'
+  typeSrc: "paredType",
 });
 ```